Abeksshally/DSA-DATA-ANALYSIS-PROJECT-AMAZON-/README.md

 4. How can data-driven insights support business improvement?

-### Tools Used
-- Microsoft Excel

-- Pivot Tables

-- Calculated Fields

-- Conditional Formatting

-- Dashboards & Charts

 ### Exploratory Data Analysis (EDA)
 The EDA process involves cleaning, transforming, and visualizing the dataset to extract meaningful insights.
 Below is a summary of key findings and methodologies based on the provided dataset:

 #### 1. Data Overview
-- **Dataset Structure**: The dataset (`Amazon case.xlsx`) contains multiple sheets:
+- **Dataset Structure**: The dataset contains multiple sheets:
-  - **amazon**: Raw data with 1,465 rows, including product details, customer reviews, and links (e.g., product IDs, names, categories, prices, ratings, and review content).
+  - **Amazon Raw**: Raw data with 1,465 rows, including product details, customer reviews, and links (e.g., product IDs, names, categories, prices, ratings, and review content).
   - **Cleaned**: Processed data with calculated fields like Price Range, Potential Revenue, and Rating (>or<50%).
   - **Detail1**: Filtered data for Electronics|Mobiles category.
   - **Pivot**: Aggregated metrics like average discount percentages and rating counts by category.